SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 - Sudoku
 - 2048
 - Memory
-- Snakes and Ladders
 - Tetris
 - Picross (nonogram)
 - SlideOut
 - SameGame
 - Taquin
 - Bomberman
-- Four in a row
 - Maze generator

 You can find some ideas of games at: